Business insurance for The self employed

 Do self-employed people need insurance for working from home?

-Self-employed people may need insurance if they work from home, since many risks are still present and could be greater – for instance, those working on home networks might face additional cyber risk.
+Self-employed people may need insurance if they work from home, since many risks are still present and could even be greater.
+For example, those working on home networks might face additional cyber risks.

-It can be easy to assume working from home is low-risk, but if you meet customers or accept deliveries for online shop stock, there’s public liability risk.
-Providing services and advice as a self-employed tutor carries indemnity risk wherever you work.
+It can be easy to assume working from home is low-risk, but, if you meet customers or accept deliveries for online shop stock, there’s still public liability risk.
+Providing services and advice as a self-employed tutor also carries indemnity risk.

 Learn more about home-based business insurance options.